CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Introduction

 \section{Introduction}

-Aligning large language models (LLMs) with human preferences is essential for developing capable and safe AI systems~\cite{yang2025qwen3,achiam2023gpt,liu2024deepseek,team2023gemini}.
-While Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep,ouyang2022training,bai2022training,bai2022constitutional} established the dominant paradigm, its training complexity and sensitivity to reward model quality have motivated simpler alternatives.
-In practice, RLHF pipelines often rely on policy-gradient methods such as PPO~\cite{schulman2017proximal}, which can be unstable and require careful hyperparameter tuning.
-Direct Preference Optimization (DPO)~\cite{DPO} has therefore emerged as a standard approach, offering an efficient and scalable way to align LLMs by directly optimizing a preference objective over pairwise comparison data.
+Aligning large language models (LLMs) with human preferences has become a standard route to building capable and safe AI systems~\cite{yang2025qwen3,achiam2023gpt,liu2024deepseek,team2023gemini}.
+Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep,ouyang2022training,bai2022training,bai2022constitutional} established this paradigm, but its reliance on reward modeling and PPO-style policy optimization~\cite{schulman2017proximal} makes training costly and sensitive to implementation details.
+Direct Preference Optimization (DPO)~\cite{DPO} has therefore become a widely used alternative, which aligning policies by directly optimizing pairwise preference comparisons.

-Despite its success, DPO depends critically on the quality of preference supervision, which in real-world datasets is often imperfect~\cite{bai2022training,ji2023beavertails,ganguli2022red,shen2024towards}.
-As a result, a growing body of work has explored robust preference alignment under noisy supervision.
-In general, current robust optimization methods mainly rely on uniform regularization of the preference objective, implicitly treating noise as a single, homogeneous source of uncertainty.
-Under this perspective, robustness is enforced by globally softening preference margins, reweighting losses, or guarding against worst-case distributions.
-Representative examples include objective-level modifications such as rDPO~\cite{rDPO} and cDPO~\cite{cDPO}, distributionally robust formulations such as Dr.DPO~\cite{wu2025towards}, and approaches that rely on external reward models or classifiers to rescore and reconstruct preference data~\cite{zhang2025reward}.
-While effective in certain regimes, these methods apply the same form of correction across all preference pairs and therefore fail to account for the heterogeneity of noise in real-world data.